-"When you initiate things that will be a barrier to citizens voting, we get up in arms,” Caldwell said.
 "The requirement of photo identification adversely impacts the elderly, low-income and minorities.”

 Voter ID is "a national initiative proposed by Republicans all over the United States,” she said.